Why Therapy Hasn’t Worked for You Before (And What Might Actually Help)

 When the Work Stays Outside the Emotional Moment

 Change tends to occur not when we talk about emotions, but when we can stay present with them.
+This is often the point where therapy begins to feel more difficult before it starts to shift.
 Many therapy sessions remain safely removed from the experiences that cause the most distress.
 Conversations stay reflective and retrospective.

-This can be comforting.
-It also limits growth.
-Emotional patterns do not form in theory.
+This can be comforting, but it also limits growth.
+Emotional patterns don’t form in theory.
 They form in moments of perceived threat, disconnection, or vulnerability.
 If therapy never brings those experiences into the room in a tolerable way, the work may remain descriptive rather than corrective.

 People often leave these sessions feeling understood, yet unchanged in the situations that matter most.